ashishmanjusoni/HTTP-Web-Server/README.md

 ## Compilation

-Please go through the script file `server/src/compile_files.sh`
+Please go through the script file `server/src/compile_files.sh` and make changes according to your working directory

 ## Run Server

-Please go through the script file `app/run_server.sh`
+Please go through the script file `app/run_server.sh` and make changes according to your working directory